 In an affront to gourds everywhere, this year my local chain coffee shop started steaming up Pumpkin Spice Lattes on a balmy August 27th.
 I remember when pumpkins were respected harbingers of autumn; humble gateway gourds to more exotic seasonal delights.
 These days, Cucurbita maxima is pimped out a solid three weeks before the equinox.
 Misplaced […]

-Have we told you recently how much we love data here at buuteeq?
+Have we told you recently how much we love data?
 We’re kind of obsessed.
 But not in a Howard-Hughes-obsessed-with-germs-wearing-Kleenex-boxes-on-our-feet sort of way.
-We’re obsessed in a good way—in a get shit done, make informed decisions sort of way.
-Recently, buuteeq surveyed hundreds of travelers in addition to scouring our platform’s anonymous customer […]
+We’re obsessed in a good way—in a get stuff done, make informed decisions sort of way.
+We recently surveyed hundreds of travelers in addition to scouring our platform’s anonymous customer data.
+We obsessively analyzed […]

 Beginning this month, customers can see tablet data split out from desktop and mobile data in their BackOffice 360 Analytics.
 In this post, we’ll break down trends and insights we’ve seen from our anonymous customer tablet data this August.